 The GRED consists of a booklet introducing good practices on doctoral education and career development, early career trajectories cases and innovation courses.
 It is targeted to university-based individuals providing support to ECR, as well as to ECRs themselves.
 The GRED offers different resources and it is divided into four sections, one for each target group: ECRs, doctoral supervisors, policy makers and general resources for any of the former groups.

 Interactive Questionnaires on research experience, critical Incidents and networking

-Two interactive questionnaires (focused on PhD experiences and Post-PhD experiences respectively) and their manuals and user guides will be developed.
-These interactive questionnaires will complement videos promoting participants’ awareness of their strategies to face Critical incidents and networking.
+Two interactive questionnaires (focused on PhD experiences and Post-PhD experiences respectively) and their manuals and user guides were developed.
+These interactive questionnaires complement videos promoting participants’ awareness of their strategies to face Critical incidents and networking.

 This IO is intended to help ECRs to be aware of a) the CIs they often are faced with; b) more effective strategies to regulate their thinking and actions when facing those CIs; and c) how networking helps them not only to regulate their CIs but also to develop their own identity, by means of developing awareness and agency in their researcher trajectory.
 As a secondary aim, the questionnaires are also intended to help supervisors and decision makers know what are the main CIs that ECR face and how they tend to react to them.